- Supine position, figure-of-four

 This position provides access to the posterior medial tibia.
 It may be used for a portion of an operation, the rest of which is done with the hip and knee extended into the standard supine position.

-Use blankets, or a foam pillow as needed, to support the knee of the injured limb.
+Blankets, or a foam pillow may be used as needed to support the knee of the injured limb.
 Additional external rotation of the injured limb can be obtained by placing a bump beneath the opposite hip.

 A well-padded tourniquet should be applied on the thigh.
 Use of a tourniquet is determined by the surgeon’s preference.

 The image intensifier is placed on the same side as the injured limb.
 It may need to be moved during fibular fracture fixation.